f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 System Controller HA
 ====================

 The system controllers perform two main functions for the VELOS chassis.
 They are the centralized layer2 switch fabric connecting all blades within the system, and they also host the Kubernetes control plane which manages the F5OS layer.
-The CX410 system ships with redundant system controllers.
+Both the CX410 & CX1610 systems ship with redundant system controllers, although the system controllers are different between the chassis families.

 The layer2 switch fabric function performed by the system controllers runs in an active-active manner.
 Both switch fabrics are active, and each BX110 blade is dual homed with a 100Gb backplane connection to each system controller (200Gb total).
 On the BX110 blade, the two 100Gb ports are bonded together in a static Link Aggregation Group (LAG).
 Traffic destined for other blades in the system will hash over the two links (assuming both are active), then traverse the switch fabrics on the system controllers on its way to the destination blade.